yellowmessenger/documentation/docs/platform_concepts/engagement/inbound/gettingStarted/launchingYourFirstInboundCampaign.md

 sidebar_label: Launching Your First Inbound Campaign
 ---

+Inbound engagement is carried out when customers visit the brand's website to explore the product or service offerings.
+The Inbound engagement helps in converting casual visitors into prospective leads or buyers.

 ## In this guide

 1. This guide shows you how to create a campaign with **Slide-in** widget.
 For more widgets, checkout the [**Types of Inbound Widgets**](../../inbound/inboundWidgets/typesOfWidgetsAndWidgetConfigurations)